flyingrobots/ninelives/docs/ADR-009-rate-limiting.md

 - **Bulkhead Only**: Insufficient for throughput constraints (high RPS, low latency).

 ## Consequences
-- Adds a dependency on `governor` (or equivalent logic).
+- Adds a dependency on the `governor` crate.
+This crate implements a robust Token Bucket algorithm and will be the chosen dependency.
-- Enables "Shed Load" patterns in Phase 9.
+- Enables clients to shed low-priority requests under load, improving system stability.
-- Complements Bulkhead: Bulkhead protects memory/sockets; RateLimit protects CPU/IOPS.
+- Complements Bulkhead: `RateLimitLayer` primarily protects CPU/IOPS by controlling request rate, while `BulkheadLayer` protects memory/sockets by limiting concurrent operations.
+- **Composition**: When composing `RateLimitLayer` with `BulkheadLayer`, it is recommended to place `RateLimitLayer` *before* `BulkheadLayer` in the Tower stack (i.e., `RateLimitLayer + BulkheadLayer`).
+This ensures that excess load is shed by the rate limiter *before* requests consume valuable concurrency slots from the bulkhead, optimizing resource utilization.